-There has been some confusion about the name of this piercing following a popular social media post in which people thought it was called a "double dyed piercing" or even a "double diet coke piercing."
+There has been some confusion about the name of this piercing following a popular social media post in which people thought it was called a "double dyed piercing," a "double Diego piercing," or even a "double diet coke piercing."
 The correct name is dydoe, coined by piercing pioneer Doug Malloy as a play on the word "doodad."

 The dydoe piercing frames the rim of the corona.
 They can be done in a single central placement, or in pairs off to the sides (the afore-mentioned "double"), and multiples.
 Unfortunately, many penises are not configured with a defined and full enough flare to the glans to comfortably and safely accommodate jewelry in this location.

 Further, this is an area that is subject to a significant amount of friction during intercourse due to its location at the widest part of the glans.
 Since these piercings go through a minimum of tissue (especially compared to an ampallang), that activity can result in excessive trauma, irritation, and sometimes migration and rejection.
 Due to these anatomical and practical considerations, the dydoe is not the most popular of the penis region piercings.

 Those suited to wear dydoe piercings have a substantial mushroom-shaped ridge at the rim of the glans.
 Unfortunately, I've found that migration is common, even with well-placed dydoe piercings on those who are anatomically suited to wear them.
 Therefore, I would not describe this as the best option, and in many cases I simply decline to perform dydoe piercings if I do not think they will be successful.

 Dydoes are traditionally done in pairs off to the sides, near three and nine o’clock, or two and ten.
 Some piercees are able to wear a single dydoe at the center.
 A suitably contoured corona is worthy of a being crowned with multiple studs around the upper perimeter.